 Connecting Tuya smart devices with n8n is easier than you think.

-In this tutorial, we’ll walk you through a complete n8n Tuya integration — from creating your Tuya Cloud API credentials to building automated smart home workflows.
+In this tutorial, we’ll walk you through a complete n8n Tuya integration — including how the Tuya Cloud API works, how to use (or build) a Tuya node for n8n, and how to create real automation workflows that link smart devices with everyday apps.

 Tuya is one of the largest smart-home and IoT platforms, powering millions of connected devices worldwide.